fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory-orchestrator/endpoints/description.rst

 Description
 ===========

-The Orchestrator provides a primary endpoint, referred to as **tasks**, which accepts multiple arguments for execution.
+FusionDirectory Orchestrator provides a primary endpoint, referred to as **tasks**, which accepts multiple arguments for execution.
 New task objects can be added as plugins and invoked as arguments to this endpoint.

 .. note::